-Those asking Buhari to resign are insane – Iwo monarch - The Punch — Nigeria Today
+Buhari : 'Those calling for President's resignation shall fall sick,' Oluwo of Iwo - Pulse Nigeria — Nigeria Today

 Those asking Buhari to resign are insane – Iwo monarch

-The Oluwo of Iwo land, Oba Abdurasheed Akanbi, has described as insane, persons calling for the resignation of President Muhammadu Buhari.
-The monarch made the remark at a prayer session he organised for Buhari in Iwo on Thursday.
-He said …

-Oluwo of Iwo offers to bear Buhari's sickness, says president must complete eight years

-Buhari will surmount his ailment, govern Nigeria for 8 years – Prominent Yoruba monarch Oluwo
+President Buhari will spend 8 years in office – Oluwo of Iwo

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.